awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-creating-voice.md

 1. Choose **Play message** to test how the message will sound when it's delivered to recipients\.
 Adjust the content and settings until the template has the design that you want\.

-1. \(Optional\) If you added personalized content to the template by using message variables, specify a default value for each variable\.
+1. If you added personalized content to the template by using message variables, specify a default value for each variable\.
 If you do this, Amazon Pinpoint replaces the variable with the value that you specify, if a corresponding value doesn't exist for a recipient\.
-Although this step is optional, we recommend that you do this for each variable in the template\.
+We recommend that you do this for each variable in the template\.

-   To specify default values for variables, expand the **Default personalization values** section\.
+   To specify default values for variables, expand the **Default attribute values** section\.
 Then enter the default value that you want to use for each variable\.
 If you don't specify a default value and a value doesn't exist for a recipient, Amazon Pinpoint omits all text for the variable when it sends a message to that recipient\.

 1. When you finish entering content and settings for the template, choose **Create**\.